openstack/rally/doc/specs/implemented/db_refactoring.rst

 * Workload - aggregated information about some specific workload (required for reports) as well as information how these workloads are executed in parallel/serial and status of each workload.
-Without workloads table we won't be able to support multiple workloads per single subtas
+Without workloads table we won't be able to support multiple workloads per single subtask

 * WorkloadData - contains chunks of raw data for future data analyze and reporting.
 This is complete information that we don't need always, as well